Humility. . . Heaviness. . . Hallelujah

 Humility.
 Intimacy.
 Oneness.
 Submission.
 Death.

-In this, Satan’s dominion—darkness and death—is defeated.
+In this, Satan’s dominion of darkness and death is defeated.

-Light and life usher forth.
+And light and life usher forth.

 As He should be.